Frequently Asked Questions

 Can you tell me more about Pashmina?

 My debut graphic novel, Pashmina, was published by First Second Books in 2017.
-I wrote the manuscript for Pashmina over 3 years and took another 1.5 years to complete the artwork.
-You can see a preview of the final art as well as read about my inspiration for the story here.
+I wrote the manuscript for Pashmina over 2 years.
+It took another 1.5 years to complete the artwork.

 Pashmina is about an Indian-American girl, Priyanka Das, from Orange County.
 In her high school she is teased for being different, especially because she has a single mom.
 While trying to learn more about her mother’s background, she discovers a pashmina shawl that takes her on a fantastical journey to understand her heritage – and herself.

 Where do you get your inspiration from?

 Everything!
 I’m inspired by life and wonder, whether its my kitties playing in a box to walking along the Embarcadero or imagining what it would be like to climb a tree with an elephant.
-There are so many distractions in a day, that sometimes we forget to pause and look around… I believe that beauty is everywhere.
-We are surrounded by it!
+I believe that beauty is everywhere.
+I observe life and try to capture the color, light and stories through illustration and comics.

-I am going to the be in San Francisco, can we meet for coffee?
+I am going to be in San Francisco, can we meet for coffee?

 I’m always honored that people want to meet me for coffee when they’re in town.
 Unfortunately, I can’t meet.
 Between my current projects, growing my existing small business, I barely have time for my own personal commitments.

 Will you come and speak at my school, library or museum?